sftpgo/docs/docs/docker.md

 SFTPGo Enterprise is accessible through our private Docker repository.

+To access our regisry, you must first obtain a valid license key.
+License keys are provided after purchasing a subscription or activating a trial via our [website](https://sftpgo.com/on-premises){:target="_blank"}.

+After completing the process, you will receive access details.

 ## How to use the SFTPGo image

 ### Start a `sftpgo` server instance